excellalabs/docker-workshop-2/README.2.md

 1. Go to [Play with K8's](https://labs.play-with-k8s.com/) and log in.
 The servers have the Docker and Kubernetes tools installed but Kubernetes is not initialized.

+    *NOTE: [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a great way to play with much of the Kubernetes functionality locally in a single node.*

 1. Try listing Kubernetes resources with

     ```bash